LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

    sub-directory for each TPL Axom uses.
 Modify the contents of the Spack package file ``package.py`` in each package sub-directory as needed.

-   .. note:: Before continuing, you will want to test the installation works
+   .. note:: Before continuing, you should test that the installation works
              on all LC systems with the steps in :ref:`local-tpls-label`.